Holiday Season Greetings with Tips and Advice for a Safe and Happy Celebration

 Teens who have a meaningful role in the preparation and planning spend less time surfing on cell phones and texting and more time with the family.
 Give them an enjoyable part that requires some thought and make it fun.Plan for specific activities to include them or to enjoy with other relatives of similar age.

 Make sure the family car has everything it needs to safely navigate winter roads.
 Schedule maintenance with your auto tech or dealer in advance of the trip.
 The day of a storm is not the time to show up at your local dealer.
-Have the tires checked for worn treads and correct air pressure—lower temperatures decrease tire pressure.
+Check the tires for worn treads and correct air pressure—lower temperatures decrease tire pressure.
 Change the oil and filter and have the air filter changed if necessary.
 Don’t forget to replace wipers more than six months old and sooner if they are leaving streaks.

 Monitor the weather ahead of leaving for your trip.
 You may want to adjust travel times to leave ahead of storm or arrive after road crews finish cleanup.
-Avoid traveling during a winter weather warning and heed weather service advice not to travel during bad weather.
+Avoid traveling during a winter weather warnings and heed weather service advice not to travel during bad weather.
 Better to arrive safe and late than not at all.

 Following a storm, it may take road crews a day or two to completely clear roads.
 Allow extra time to reach your destination.
 Keep the gas tank above half full.
 An extra stop or two may add a few minutes to the drive, but you’ll be glad to have the gas if you end up stranded somewhere.